-Take your pick from several fantastic designated sledding hills throughout Southern Oregon, but our 3 favorites are:
+Take your pick from several fantastic designated sledding hills throughout Southern Oregon.
+Our three favorites are:

 Diamond Lake: This is one of the most popular tubing hills.
 It is right up the road from Farewell Bend, about a half-hour away, and offers a designated tubing hill with tube rentals.
 Diamond Lake also offers a tow rope!
 You can check out prices and hours of operation here.
 Diamond Lake Resort runs the hill and even has cosmic tubing in the evening.
 Typically the hill is open through April.
 Children must be at least 3 years of age to go on the hill.

 The National Park Service at Crater Lake National Park offers free ranger-led snowshoe walks through the forests and meadows along the rim of Crater Lake.
-The walks are offered every Saturday and Sunday (and some holidays) from late November through late April.
-Walks will also be offered on weekdays from mid-December through the first days of January.
-The walks start at 1:00 p.m., last two hours and cover 1-2 miles of moderately strenuous terrain.
+The walks are offered every Saturday and Sunday (and some holidays) from December through late April.
+The walks start at 1 p.m., last two hours and cover 1-2 miles of moderately strenuous terrain.
 Snowshoes are provided free of charge, and there is no cost for the tour!

 While the ranger-guided tours do not allow kids under 8, you can snowshoe on your own — just know your bearings.
 I have been told that they only have adult sizes for snowshoe rentals at Crater Lake, so if you are planning on bringing a child, you will have to bring your own snowshoes.
-You can rent them at many outdoor stores throughout the Rogue Valley such as Northwest Outdoor Store, Black Bird, and Ashland Outdoor Store.
+You can rent them at many outdoor stores throughout the Rogue Valley such as Black Bird.
 REI also has snowshoes for purchase for around $25.
 You can see more of forestNfolk’s snowshoeing adventure here.

 The South Coast